Spear & Jackson BWF22 Oscillating Sprinkler vs Kärcher Premium Oscillating Sprinkler OS 5.320SV: which garden sprinkler is best for larger lawns?

 Despite the cold snap, a sense of spring is most definitely in the air and that means it’s time right now to start thinking about tackling the garden and the lawn.
-And one of the most invaluable garden gadgets you can have in your horticultural armoury is undoubtedly the humble lawn sprinkler.
+And one of the most invaluable garden gadgets you can have in your horticultural armoury is undoubtedly one of the best garden sprinklers.

 Now it’s true to say that lawn sprinklers do use a lot of water and this is something any self-respecting gardener should be aware of if on a water meter instead of a free-range tariff.
 But given the alternative of having to waltz up and down the lawn for an hour with a heavy watering can, this writer would rather opt for convenience over cost and simply plump for the best sprinkler I can get my hands on.